-But working by hand is still part of the process, as he explained to a collector interested in one of his works: The mold is made in plaster after the clay prototype is sculpted.
-The entire process to deliver a finished product for rendering is about two weeks and is reduced from about 10 inches to the size of the quarter for die striking.”
+But working by hand is still part of the process, as he explained to a collector interested in one of his works: “The mold is made in plaster after the clay prototype is sculpted.
+The entire process to deliver a finished product for rendering is about two weeks.
+The design is reduced from about 10 inches to the size of the quarter for die striking.”

-Silver Eagle sculpt
+Silver Eagle Type 2 Engraver

 The design he sculpted will remain on the coin’s reverse for at least the next 25 years due to an 1890 law that only allows the design of a coin to be changed that often.
 At that point, the change can be made by the U.S. Mint on its own authority without seeking approval from the U.S. Congress.

-Other U.S. coins and medals
+Other U.S. Coins and Medals